Minimum Wage in India (2026): Guide for Employers

 Understand India’s minimum wage system, state-wise rates, real salary benchmarks, employer costs, and how to stay compliant when hiring across different states

-2. Unskilled minimum wages typically range from ₹10,000 to ₹18,456 per month, with Delhi at the higher end
+Unskilled wages range from ₹10,000 to ₹18,456 per month depending on the state, with Delhi consistently at the top and Rajasthan among the lowest.

 Minimum wage in India is one of the first things employers look up, and one of the easiest things to get wrong.